hungoscar0005/web-development/README.md

-Developing a Website for Children to Learn about Dinosaurs
+Developing a website for children to learn about dinosaurs